On the canonical degrees of curves in varieties of general type: Introduction

-When $\dim(X)=1$ the conjecture is true, and is a straightforward consequence of the Riemann--Hurwitz formula.
-Concerning surfaces, the most important result in its direction is a now well-known theorem by Bogomolov~\cite{bogomolov1977} (and its further developments) who proves such a statement under the additional assumption that $X$ is a minimal surface with positive Segre class.
-Over the complex numbers, and under the supplementary assumption that $X$ is Brody-hyperbolic, \emph{i.e.,} that any holomorphic map from~$\C$ to~$X$ is constant, Demailly established this conjecture in~\cite{demailly1997} (Theorem~2.1); he shows that one may take $Z=\emptyset$ and $B=0$.
+The conjecture is obvious when $\dim(X)=1$.
+For surfaces, the most important result in its direction is a now well-known theorem by Bogomolov~\cite{bogomolov1977} (and its further developments) who proves such a statement under the additional assumption that $X$ is a minimal surface with positive Segre class.
+Under the supplementary assumption that $X$ is Brody-hyperbolic, \emph{i.e.,} that any holomorphic map from~$\C$ to~$X$ is constant, Demailly established this conjecture in~\cite{demailly1997} (Theorem~2.1); he shows that one may take $Z=\emptyset$ and $B=0$.

 Of course, an effective geometric upper-bound of the real numbers~$A$ and~$B$ of the conjecture would be of the utmost interest.
-Besides the very interesting paper~\cite{miyaoka2008} of Miyaoka, no method is known to understand the constant~$B$.
-On the other side, many interesting conjectures and guesses have been made concerning the constant~$A$ and its meaning.
-For example, if $X$ is a (smooth projective) minimal surface of general type, that article~\cite{miyaoka2008} explicits, for any positive real number~$\eps$, a real number~$B$ such that every \emph{smooth} projective curve $C$ contained in~$X$ satisfies
+In his interesting paper~\cite{miyaoka2008}, Miyaoka establishes a fundamental inequality between the self-intersection of a projective curve~$C$ drawn on a minimal projective surface of general type~$X$, its canonical degree and numerical invariants of the surface itself.
+When one restricts oneself to smooth curves, one has $C^2=2g_C-2-\deg_C(K_X)$, and Miyaoka can show effectively, for any positive real number~$\eps$, the existence of a real number~$B$ (depending on~$\eps$) such that every \emph{smooth} projective curve~$C$ contained in~$X$ satisfies

+This analysis can be extended to nodal curves with a bounded number of singular points.

+While no method is known to understand the constant~$B$, many interesting conjectures and guesses have been made concerning the constant~$A$ and its geometric meaning.

 Exploiting the analogy between number theory, Nevanlinna theory and algebraic geometry, P. Vojta~\cite{vojta1987} proposed very deep and ambitious conjectures bounding the canonical height of algebraic points of bounded degree in fibrations.
 The first version of his conjectures suggests that for any positive real number~$\eps$, conjecture~\ref{conj} could hold with $A=\dim(X)+\epsilon$, the constant~$B$ and the exceptional locus~$Z$ depending on~$\epsilon$, provided one restricts oneself to curves of given gonality.
-(Recall that the gonality of a curve is the least degree of a non-constant morphism to the projective line; obviously, horizontal curves of bounded degree in a fibration have bounded gonality.)
+(Recall that the gonality of a projective curve is the least degree of a non-constant morphism to the projective line; obviously, horizontal curves of bounded degree in a fibration have bounded gonality.)
 A more recent version of his conjecture, published in~\cite{vojta1998} replaces~$A=\dim X+\eps$ by the more optimistic~$A=1+\eps$, again with the same restriction on gonality.